quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part13_Exercises.md

 ---

 #### Proof by Contradiction in Mathematics
 Background context: The provided text explains how proof by contradiction is used to prove mathematical statements, particularly focusing on showing that two representations of a number are identical.
-It mentions the restrictions and logic involved when \( r \) and \( r_0 \) are both less than \( m \).
+It mentions the restrictions and logic involved when $r $ and$r_0 $ are both less than$m$.

 :p What is the primary method discussed for proving mathematical statements?
 ??x